Early Exploration to the American Revolution

 The British landed in Brunswick in the Spring of 1776, looted and burned the town and several plantations, then sailed toward Charleston, leaving warships in the river to harass shipping.
 In November 1780 Major James Craig and his troops occupied Wilmington.
 General Charles Cornwallis came to Wilmington in April of the next year, following his victory at Guilford Court House.
 After eighteen days he marched north, leaving Major Craig and his forces to cope with the North Carolina Militia.
 Between August and November the Militia was defeated at the Battle of Rockfish near Wallace, NC.
 Whigs broke the power of the Tories in Bladen County by driving them into the "Tory Hole" at Elizabethtown, and there were skirmishes at the Brick house on Eagles Island, at Long Bridge on the North East River and at Beatty’s Bridge on the Black River.
 Major Craig left Wilmington in November 1781 following the defeat of Cornwallis in Virginia.

-The 1790 Census showed 6,800 people in New Hanover County, and new towns were established, South Washington and Smithville, now Watha and Southport.
+19th Century The 1790 Census showed 6,800 people in New Hanover County, and new towns were established, South Washington and Smithville, now Watha and Southport.
 There were toll roads across Eagles Island and Rockfish Creek in Bladen County on "the Great Road from Fayetteville to Wilmington."
 In 1808 Columbus County was formed from Brunswick and Bladen Counties.
 During the War of 1812 Brunswick County raised a company of North Carolina Militia, and Fort Caswell, at the mouth of the Cape Fear River, was built in 1816.
+Wilmington was then the largest city in North Carolina, and at the turn of the 19th century was a large port for shipping tar and turpentine.

 Innes Academy was opened at Princess and Third Streets on land will by Colonel James Innes before the ‘Revolution’ for a free school.
 A theatre in the first floor of the building was used by the Thalian Association, an amateur theatre group formed in 1788.